1949 Lausanne Conference: Borders

-Israel's position on borders was that they should be based on the 1949 Armistice Line (the Green Line), with minor modifications, and "she flatly refused to return to the line of the 1947 partition plan."
+Israel's position on borders was that they should be based on the 1949 Armistice Line (the Green Line), with minor modifications, and "flatly refused to return to the line of the 1947 partition plan."
 Already on 20 May 1949, Israel proposed that the "political frontiers" between Israel and respectively Egypt, Lebanon and the Hashemite Jordan Kingdom should be the same as under the British Mandate, thus annexing Galilee and Gaza.
 Israel made clear to the Conciliation Commission, that she also wanted a slice of Southeastern Lebanon, necessary to her development scheme, but not yet demanded in favor of a quick peace.
 Residents and refugees of annexed Gaza (an area several times the size of the present Gaza Strip) who were hostile towards Israel should be deported.
 According to Israel, no Arab state had a right to any territory in Palestine.

 Israel had "of course" more demands as to territory, based upon its development scheme.
 Israel would not give up the occupied Negev, because she could develop it and the Arabs were not able to.
 Moreover, it was impossible to give it up because of "psychological reasons" and because it "would obviously be a concession to the British, not to the Arabs".
 Jaffa, Lydda and Ramle were simply to be kept.
 The latter had been filled up with immigrants and there was no place for Arabs.

 The border between Israel and the "central area" (that is the West Bank) would be the 1949 Armistice Line, subject to certain modifications in the interests of both parties, thus with Israeli annexation of large areas along the present West Bank, including West Jerusalem.
 Israel declared that it had no ambitions as regards the central area of Palestine.

 In a letter of 31 August 1949 to the Conciliation Commission, Israel demanded that all territories it had conquered in the 1948 Palestine war (some 60% of the areas allocated to the proposed Arab state) would become part of Israel, in addition to the territory already allocated in the Partition Plan.
 The Arabs on the other hand, insisted that any deal had to be resolved on the basis of the Partition Plan, with territorial adjustments necessary pursuant to the Lausanne Protocol.
 The United States expected territorial compensation for any territorial acquisition beyond the boundaries of the Partition Plan proposed in Resolution 181.

 The Israelis wanted the construction of a water canal from north to south on Arab land.
 According to the delegation, it was essential for the canal to run entirely through Israeli territory.
 Only Jewish areas would benefit by it so that it held no common interest for both parties.
 Therefore, the territory, including Tulkarm, Qalqiliya and most of the villages of the coastal plain should be annexed by Israel.
 This would double the 1947-allotted Jewish area, aside from the Negev.
 Israel also wanted the entire western shore of the Dead Sea.